-Service type outlets of activity type 7.01-7.04 may record '90' ('no regular pattern of operation through a day'), or, if possible and they wish to do so, they may record the actual number of days per week of operation.
+Service type outlets of service types 7.01-7.04 may record '90' ('no regular pattern of operation through a day'), or, if possible and they wish to do so, they may record the actual number of days per week of operation.

-Service provider organisation-number of service operation hours (24 hour period).
-Ma total NN
+- Service type outlet-number of service operation hours, total NN

-In the DS NMDS this data element refers to the number of hours per day the service type outletusually operates.
+In the Disability Services Minimum Data Set (DS NMDS), this data element refers to the number of hours per day the service type outletusually operates.
 It is asking about the amount of time the service type outlet is generally open for service provision to service users, not about the amount of time a service type outlet is staffed.

-A service type outlet is considered to be operating whenever service is open to service users (e.g. if the service type outlet is staffed between the hours of 9am-5pm but is only open for service users between 10am-3pm, it is considered to usually operate for 5 hours per day).
+A service type outlet is considered to be operating whenever service is open to service users (e.g. if the service type outlet is staffed between the hours of 9am- 5pm but is only open for service users between 10am-3pm, it is considered to usually operate for 5 hours per day).